dreamonkey/vue-routes-flattener/README.md

 - Location-los-angeles -> '/locations/los-angeles'
 - Location-italy -> '/locations/italy'

-and also suppose that you don't have a "location" for any reasons.
+Also suppose that you don't need some kind of a 'location' layout.
 The correct way to set up your routes would be:

 ```js